deepchhatralia/expense-tracker/README.md

 # Expense Tracker

-The Expense Tracker is a web application that helps users track their expenses.
-It allows users to perform CRUD operations on expenses under different categories.
+The Expense Tracker is a web application built with React.js, Node.js, Express, and MongoDB.
+The app serves as a tool for users to track their expenses, providing CRUD operations, as well as categorizing them.
+It incorporates user authentication using JWT (JSON Web Tokens) to ensure secure access to personal expense data.
+The backend uses the Express framework to handle API requests and interacts with MongoDB for data storage.

 ## Features